linkasu/EyeLog/README.md

 ## Troubleshooting

+If you encounter issues:
+- Make sure Tobii Experience (or Tobii Interaction SDK services) is running.
+- Verify you installed the [Visual C++ Redistributable (x64)](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+- Confirm your project is built for **x64** (to match Tobii SDK libraries).
-If you encounter any issues or have questions about EyeLog, please refer to the Tobii Interaction SDK documentation or seek assistance from the Tobii support community.
+- Refer to the Tobii Interaction SDK documentation or seek assistance from the Tobii support community.

 ## License